Witch Hazel is a woodland understory large shrub, rare in Minnesota, reaching from 12 to 20 feet in height having

 Habitat: Witch Hazel grows as an understory plant in dry to moist soils of deciduous forests.
 It can tolerate a dense canopy but flowering is best if the canopy has sunny breaks.
 The plant produces suckering stems but reproduces only by seed.
 There is considerable variation in size of plant, leaf size, and flower color from south to north in this species range.

 Names: The genus name, Hamamelis, is from a Greek name used by Hippocrates for the small southeastern European fruit tree, the medlar, Mespilus germanica, whose fruit resembles the fruiting capsules of Witch Hazel - that is with the inside partially exposed.
 The species name, Virginiana refers to the state of Virginia from where the type plant for classification was obtained.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: There is one other species of Hamamelis that is not native to Minnesota - H. vernalis.
 This is a late winter to spring flowering Witch Hazel, which has flowers that range in color from deep red to yellow and are fragrant.
 The leaves are less rounded and the root system is stoloniferous, not suckering.
 At one time it was thought that certain plants in the Garden were that species but the recent plant census indicates that the Garden plants all have the characteristics of H. virginiana.

 Above: Drawing of the parts of Witch Hazel from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.
 2nd photo - A large Witch Hazel at Eloise Butler in its fall colors.

-Below: The narrow strap-like petals of the flowers are normally clustered three to a group and rise from the leaf axils.
+Below: The flowers have narrow strap-like petals; flowers are normally clustered three to a group and rise from the leaf axils.
 Flowers appear as the leaves begin to die on mature plants, earlier on young plants.
 Note the short stalk of the flower cluster.